Smart Water Meters Trial

 About this project

-We’re running smart water meter trials in Luggate and Glenorchy to support more sustainable water use now and into the future.
+We’re running smart water meter trials in Luggate and Glenorchy to support more sustainable water use now and into the future, and about to start installing water meters in Hāwea.

 For the most part, it isn’t currently possible to measure water usage across the Queenstown Lakes at a household level.
 When we do, it’s a manual task only completed occasionally.
 Smart water meters are a great way to measure water usage automatically and continuously.

-Trialling a smart water meter solution allows us to measure in almost real time the amount of water used and allows us to find and fix leaks faster, optimising the ongoing management of the network.
-We also have plans to provide personal water usage dashboards to households with smart water meters installed, meaning those households can accurately see how much water they’re using and when they’re using it.
-We’ll then be able to measure whether demand for water changes when residents at a property can see how much water they’re using.
+Trialling a smart water meter solution allows us to measure in almost real time the amount of water used and will help us and private property owners to find and fix leaks faster, optimising the ongoing management of the network.

 If the trial is successful, smart water meters could be rolled out more widely across the district.